unkeyed/unkey/apps/tinybird-proxy/README.md

 ### Using @chronark/zod-bird

 ```ts
 import { Tinybird } from '@chronark/zod-bird'

 const tb = new Tinybird({ token: "AUTHORIZATION_TOKEN", baseUrl: "TINYBIRD_PROXY_URL" })
 ```

+Keep in mind this proxy is only handling the `/v0/events` endpoint.
+Use a different instance for querying data.